-The altar for the Roman girl Caetennia Pollitta, who died very young, is one of the most moving funerary monuments in the NMA.
-Caetennia, daughter of Publius, died at the early age of ten years and six months, as we can read from the inscription.
+The altar for the Roman girl Caetennia Pollitta, who died very young, is one of the most moving funerary monuments in the RMO.
+Caetennia, daughter of Publius, died at the early age of ten years and six months, as we can read in the inscription.
 Her exquisite little face is beautifully rendered.
-The monument, a memorial stone, had found a place in the family vault.
-Her relatives visited this place at certain times in order to pour out libations for their deceased family members.
+The monument, a memorial stone, was installed in the family vault.
+Her relatives regularly visited this vault to pour libations for their deceased family members.

-The altar has the shape of a rectangular stone (cippus), crowned with a pillow-shaped decoration featuring a roll on either side.
-At the front of these we find rosettes and a wreath decked out with ribbons.
-On top there is a hollow in which libations like wine could be poured out.
-This was done with cups and dishes, depicted on the two short sides of the altar: a sacrificing dish (patera) and a jug, worked out in relief.
+The altar has the shape of a rectangular stone (cippus).
+It is crowned on both sides with pillow-shaped decorations featuring a scroll embellished with rosettes and a wreath festooned with ribbons.
+The hollow bowl on top could be used for pouring libations of wine or other liquids, for which cups and dishes were used.
+These are depicted on the two narrow sides of the altar: namely, a libation dish (patera) and a jug, elaborated in relief.

 A little girl

 The girl is portrayed in high relief in a medallion-shaped niche.
-The girl's soft features are very striking: a small nose, delicate lips and dreamy eyes.
-In her hair she is wearing a piece of jewelry.
-The altar was found during the construction of a number of houses behind the thermae of the Roman emperor Caracalla.
+The girl’s soft features are very striking: a small nose, delicate lips, and dreamy eyes.
+In her hair she wears a piece of jewellery.
+The altar was found during the construction of a number of houses behind the public baths of the Roman emperor Caracalla.